- A Machine Learning Approach to Low-Value Health Care, NBER working paper (with Sendhil Mullainathan), R&R at QJE.

 - Group Testing in a Pandemic, NBER working paper (with Ned Augenblick, Jon Kolstad, and Ao Wang).

-Machine learning — automating bias
+Machine learning and health policy — automating bias

 - Does Machine Learning Automate Moral Hazard and Error?
 AER: P&P 2017 (with Sendhil Mullainathan)